Wikipedia only tells you – what Facebook, the company is. The worth, the brand, etc, etc.

 A wrong Facebook expert might just derail your campaign by overspending or target wrong user base or prepare content which does not appeal to your user base.

-- Explain the past case studies?
+- To start with, you must ask them to explain the past case studies?

 - How did you build or establish the brand with the last client?